bearmug/erlang-pure-migrations/README.md

 [here](test/epgsql_migrations_SUITE.erl)
 </details>

-## Versioning model
-### Versioning strictness
-As mentioned, versioning model is very opinionated and declares itself as strictly incremental from 0 and upwards.
-With given approach, there is no way for conflicting database updates, applied from different pull-requests or branches (depends on deployment model).
-### No-downgrades policy
-As you may see, there is **no downgrade feature available**.
-Please consider this while evaluating library for your project.
-This hasn't been tooling in order to:
- * keep tooling as simple as possible, obviously :)
- * delegate upcoming upgrades validation to CI with unit/integration/acceptance tests chain.
-Decent test pack and reasonable CI/CD process (metric-based rollouts, monitored environments, controlled test coverage regression) making database rollback feature virtually unused.
-And without healthy and automated CI/CD cycle there are much more opportunities to break the system.
-Database rollback opportunity could be little to no help.

-### Usage with epgsql TBD
-### Alternative wrappers TBD

-## Purely functional approach
+# No-effects approach and tools used to achieve it
 Oh, **there is more!** Library implemented in the [way](https://en.wikipedia.org/wiki/Pure_function), that all side-effects either externalized or deferred explicitly.
-Goals are quite common and well-known:
+Reasons are quite common:
  * bring side-effects as close to program edges as possible.
-And eventually have referential transparency, enhanced code reasoning, better bugs reproduceability, etc...
+Which may mean enhanced code reasoning, better bugs reproduceability, etc...
- * make unit testing as simple as breeze
+ * simplify module contracts testing
  * library users empowered to re-run idempotent code safely.
 Well, if tx/query handlers are real ones - execution is still idempotent (at application level) and formally pure.
 But purity maintained inside library code only.
-Some query calls are to be done anyway (like migrations table creation, if this one does not exist).
+One call is to be issued anyway - migrations table creation, if this one does not exists.

-### Purity tool #1: effects externalization
+## Tool #1: effects externalization
 There are 2 externalized kind of effects:
  * transaction management handler
  * database queries handler
-Although, those two can`t be pure in real application, it is failrly simple to replace them with their pure versions if we would like to (for debug purposes, or testing, or something else).
+Although, those two can`t be pure in real application, it is fairly simple to replace them with their pure versions if we would like to (for debug purposes, or testing, or something else).

-### Purity tool #2: make effects explicit
+## Tool #2: make effects explicit
-Other effects (file operations, like directory listing or file content read) are deferred in bulk.
-This way 2 goals achieved:
+Other effects (like file operations) are deferred in bulk with outcome
+like:
- * pure actions sequence built and validated without any impact from external world
+ * pure referentially-transparent program actions composed only.
+Impact or any communication with external world postponed until later stages
- * library users decides if regarding moment, when they ready to apply changes.
-Maybe for some reason they would like to prepare execution -> change migrations folder content -> run migrations.
+ * library users decide when they ready to apply migration changes.
+ Maybe for some reason they would like to prepare execution -> prepare migrations folder content -> run migrations.

-### Used functional programming abstractions
+# Functional programming abstractions used
-Sure, Erlang is deeply funcitonal language.
-But at the same time, for obvious reasons ( 1)not much people need tools like these 2)it is deadly simple to implement required abstractions on your own), there are no (at least I did not manage to find) widely used functional primitives Erlang library.

-#### Functions composition
+## Functions composition
-Abstraction quite useful if someone would like to compose two functions without their actual nested execution (or without their application, alternatively speaking).
+This trick is quite useful if someone would like to compose two functions without their actual execution (or without their application, alternatively speaking).
 This pretty standard routine may look like below (Scala or Kotlin+Arrow):
 ```scala